DECLARATION OF ETHICS AND GOOD PRACTICE OF PUBLICATION

 Conflicts of intereses.
-Authors who submit a manuscript to the Revista Amazonia Investiga, editors and reviewers of journal publications, must declare in writing the existence of any relationship between the authors of the article and any public or private entity from which it could be derived. any possible conflict of interests that may interfere with the objectivity or integrity of a publication.
+Authors who submit a manuscript to the Revista Amazonia Investiga, editors and reviewers of journal publications, must declare in writing the existence of any relationship between the authors of the article and any public or private entity from which it could be derived or any possible conflict of interests that may interfere with the objectivity or integrity of a publication.

 Conflicts of interest are situations that could be perceived as exerting undue influence on the presentation, review and publication of a work.
 These may be of a financial, non-financial, professional, labor, contractual or personal nature.
 We hope that anyone who suspects an undisclosed conflict of interest with respect to a work published or in consideration by the Revista Amazonia Investiga, should inform the editor or email email@example.com.

 Data analysis.
 The Revista Amazonia Investiga supports transparency and openness around data, codes and other materials associated with research.
 Authors must maintain accurate records of support to allow others to understand, verify and replicate new findings.
 In addition, authors must provide access to this data and store it in an appropriate storage repository for others to share and use.